rakukanteki/ML_Models/README.md

+# About
-This repository contains machine learning models.
+This repository contains some simple Machine Learning models used while practicing.